Optimise your WordPress site for local SEO

 http://domain.com/location/service2

-Take a look at your page headlines (title tags) and header tags (H1, H2 and H3) – as these are essential for local SEO success and will help you rank organically.
+Look at your page headlines (title tags) and header tags (H1, H2, and H3).
+These are essential for local SEO success and will help you rank organically.
 Ideally, you should include your location in as many of these places as possible without it looking spammy.
-For example, here is a way to get to sprinkle your geo-targeted keywords and phrases into the title and header tags.
+For example, here is a way to sprinkle your geo-targeted keywords and phrases into the title and header tags.

 Title Tag: 10 things to consider when choosing security guards in Yorkshire